 Start with a simple keyword search in the library catalog to identify one or more relevant books.
-Once you have located a relevant item, you can look at the item's Library of Congress Subject Headings within the item's full record tab and follow the subject heading links in the catalog to find other, similar or related books.
+Once you have located a relevant item, you can look at the item's Subjects and follow the links to find similar or related books.

-You can also refine your results by using the facets on the left side of the screen to narrow down by format, language, or additional subject headings.
+You can also refine your results by using the facets on the left side of the screen to narrow down by resource type, language, or additional subjects.

 Try out these keywords and subject headings:

-Bibliographies lists books, articles, and other sources, so they can save a researcher time.
-To identify bibliographies, and even better, bibliographies of bibliographies, use broad-ranging, general guides to primary and secondary sources, such as the following:
+Bibliographies lists books, articles, and other sources, so they can save you time.
+To identify bibliographies, use broad-ranging, general guides to primary and secondary sources, such as the following: